Open Bible Data Home About News OET Key

 לְחַרְחַר־רִֽיב

-Here, Solomon refers to causing a dispute to continue as if it were a fire that someone keeps kindling.
+Here Solomon refers to causing a dispute to continue as if it were a fire to which someone adds small, highly flammable sticks of wood, called kindling.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “is to causing people to keep disputing”
+Alternate translation: “is to starting an argument”

 Note 6 topic: figures-of-speech / abstractnouns